CoreStack External APIs

 How to Use the Authorization Token

-The following example demonstrates how to use authentication token generated using AuthToken API and access CoreStack external APIs.
+The following example demonstrates how to use the authentication token generated using the AuthToken API and access CoreStack's external APIs.

-Construct an API request similar to the one as explained below for the request API operation.
-The following example explains how to retrieve the list of all tenants within a CoreStack Account.
+Construct an API request similar to the one explained below for requesting API operation.
+The following example explains how to retrieve the list of all tenants within a CoreStack Account:

 curl -X GET -H “X-Auth-Token: [[Access Token]]” -H “X-Auth-User: [[username]]” https://api-discover.corestack.io/v1/tenants